DioneProtocol/odysseygo/README.md

 ## Bootstrapping

 A node needs to catch up to the latest network state before it can participate in consensus and serve API calls.
-This process, called bootstrapping, currently takes several days for a new node connected to Mainnet.
+This process (called bootstrapping) currently takes several days for a new node connected to Mainnet.

-A node will not [report healthy](https://docs.dioneprotocol.com/build/dionego-apis/health) until it is done bootstrapping.
+A node will not [report healthy](https://docs.dioneprotocol.com/build/odysseyego-apis/health) until it is done bootstrapping.

 Improvements that reduce the amount of time it takes to bootstrap are under development.